Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Introduction

 Independently, fermion masses span many orders of magnitude yet exhibit structured hierarchies.
 In Froggatt--Nielsen (FN) theories \cite{FN}, Yukawa couplings arise from higher-dimensional operators suppressed by a flavon vacuum expectation value (vev), schematically

 with exponents fixed by charges.
 Standard implementations of the FN mechanism assign integer charges and produce integer exponents~\cite{Leurer1992,Leurer1993}.
-We observe, however, that quark and lepton hierarchies are accurately organized by \emph{rational} exponents quantized in units of $1/9$, as established in a series of companion papers~\cite{PaperI,TwoOverTwo,Companion,LeptonLattice}.
-We argue that ``flavor in ninths'' is a low-energy imprint of a gauged $\Z_{18}$ selection rule whose $\Z_9$ subgroup governs the flavor sector.
-Remarkably, if the FN flavon $\Phi$ is identified with the PQ field, the \emph{same} $\Z_{18}$ structure both generates the ninths flavor lattice and automatically solves the axion quality and domain-wall problems~\cite{Sikivie1982}.
+We observe, however, that quark and lepton hierarchies are accurately organized by \emph{rational} exponents on a common lattice, as established in a series of companion papers~\cite{PaperI,TwoOverTwo,Companion,LeptonLattice}: the quark masses and CKM angles are quantized in units of $1/9$ (ninths), while the charged-lepton mass ratios (carrying half-integer lepton-doublet charges) are quantized in units of $1/6$ (sixths).
+These two commensurate resolutions are the central empirical input.
+Their least common denominator, $\mathrm{lcm}(9,6)=18$, fixes the discrete structure: the smallest cyclic group containing both a $\Z_9$ (quark ninths) and a $\Z_6$ (lepton sixths) is $\Z_{18}$.
+We argue that ``flavor in ninths'' is thus the low-energy imprint of a gauged $\Z_{18}$ selection rule, whose $\Z_9$ subgroup governs the quark sector and whose full structure $\Z_{18}\cong\Z_9\times\Z_2$ is required to accommodate the leptons.
+If the FN flavon $\Phi$ is identified with the PQ field, this \emph{same} $\Z_{18}$ (fixed by flavor data alone) both generates the rational flavor lattice and automatically solves the axion quality and domain-wall problems~\cite{Sikivie1982}: the factor of two that the charged leptons demand is what doubles the order of the PQ-protecting symmetry.